vanhoangkha/MVP/README.md

 $ npm start

+# 6. Add sample data to dynamodb tables
+Sample data for Course and Lecture tables are stored in sample-data folder.
+You can add these data to DynamoDB using JSON view when create new item in DynamoDB Console.

-# 6. How can we contribute to the source code ?
+# 7. How can we contribute to the source code ?
 Inside your cloned repository from section 1, create a new branch, naming convention: <branch_name_convention>

 You develope, test the project with that branch.